everett-lee/VoteModes/README.md

 than a 'Yes' is?), so the standard Euclidean distance approach is unhelpful.

-The Lambda starts by fetching and parsing the DynamoDB voting data, then randomly selects K mps as the centroids.
+The Lambda starts by fetching and parsing the DynamoDB voting data, then randomly selects K MPs as the centroids.

 Each MP is then checked to see how much he or she 'agrees' with a centroid by comparing the votes cast for each division.
 If the votes differ, the